jessemonroy650/Phonegap-FileTransfer-test/README.md

 **Abstract:** The FileTransfer object provides a way to upload files using an HTTP multi-part POST request, and to download files as well.

 Documentation source: [cordova-plugin-file-transfer](https://github.com/apache/cordova-plugin-file-transfer/blob/16249c2f7ac53cb593e11eeae180066a88a28271/doc/index.md) <br />
-*The documentation source is poorly written & incomplete.*
+*The documentation source is poorly written, incomplete, & has mistakes.*

 The **FileTransfer** API has
 * one (1) property - `onprogress`